jbhannah/pkpw/README.md

     pkpw [OPTIONS]

 OPTIONS:
     -h, --help               Print help information
-    -n <COUNT>        Number of Pokémon names to use in the generated password [default: 4] -V, --version     Print version information
+    -l, --length <LENGTH>    Minimum length of the generated password -n <COUNT>               Number of Pokémon names to use in the generated password [default: 4] -V, --version            Print version information
 ```

 ## But is it secure?